xXxSpicyBoiiixXx/Offensive-Security-Wiki/README.md

 This repository is a comprehensive collection of tools, techniques, and methodologies for penetration testing and cybersecurity research.
 Whether you're a beginner or an experienced professional, this wiki will provide valuable insights and resources.

 ## Consultant Handbook:
-Congrats on becoming a consultant for Burwood Group!
+Congrats on becoming a consultant!
 First things first, handling clients depends on the client as well as their industry.
-As a offensive security
+As a cybersecurity consultant focusing on offensive security there are some items to note.
+Feel free to read my guide [here](Add link later)

 ## Technical Items:
 - [Reconnaissance](https://github.com/mdburwood/Offensive-Security-Wiki/tree/main/Reconnaissance)